 11.5.10.3 Cached PMKSAs and RSNA key management

-In a non-FT environment, a STA might retain PMKSAs it establishes as a result of previous authentication.
+In a non-FT environment, a STA might retaincache PMKSAs it establishes as a result of previous authentication.
 The PMKSA cannot be changed while cached.
 The PMK in the PMKSA is used with the 4-Way Handshake or FILS authentication to establish fresh PTKs.

-Upon receipt of a (Re)Association Request frame with one or more PMKIDs, an AP checks whether its Authenticator has retained a PMK for the PMKIDs, whether the AKM in the cached PMKSA matches the AKM in the (Re)Association Request, and whether the PMK is still valid; and if so, it shall assert possession of that PMK by beginning the 4-Way Handshake after association has completed.
+Upon receipt of a (Re)Association Request frame with one or more PMKIDs, an AP checks whether its Authenticator has retainedcached a PMKSA for the PMKIDs, whether the AKM in the cached PMKSA matches the AKM in the (Re)Association Request, and whether the PMK is still valid [how can this be determined?
+How is this even possible – doesn’t invalidation of a PMK also invalidate the whole PMKSA?]; and if so, it shall assert possession of that PMK by beginning the 4-Way Handshake after association has completed.
 If the Authenticator does not have a PMK for the PMKIDs in the (Re)Association Request, its behavior depends on how the PMKSA was established.
 If SAE authentication was used to establish the PMKSA, then the AP STA shall reject (re)association by sending a (Re)Association Response frame with status code STATUS_INVALID_PMKID.
 Note that his allows the non-AP STA to fall back to full SAE authentication to establish another PMKSA.
 If IEEE Std 802.1X authentication was used to establish the PMKSA, the AP begins a full IEEE Std 802.1X authentication after association has completed.

-Upon receipt of a FILS Authentication frame with one or more PMKIDs, an AP checks whether its Authenticator has retained a PMK for the PMKIDs, whether the AKM in the cached PMKSA matches the AKM in the FILS Authentication frame, and whether the PMK is still valid; and if so, it shall assert possession of that PMK by indicating it in the FILS Authentication frame it responds with.
+Upon receipt of a FILS Authentication frame with one or more PMKIDs, an AP checks whether its Authenticator has cached a PMKSA for the PMKIDs, whether the AKM in the cached PMKSA matches the AKM in the FILS Authentication frame, and whether the PMK is still valid; and if so, it shall assert possession of that PMK by indicating it in the FILS Authentication frame it responds with.
 If the Authenticator does not have a PMK for the PMKIDs in the FILS Authentication frame, its behavior [is what?]

 If both sides assert possession of a cached PMKSA, but the 4-Way Handshake or FILS authentication fails, both sides may delete the cached PMKSA for the selected PMKID.

+11.5.1.3.2 Security association in an ESS

+— A STA (AP) can retaincache PMKSAs for APs (STAs) in the ESS to which it has previously performed a full IEEE Std 802.1X authentication or SAE authentication.
+If a STA wishes to roam to an AP for which it has cached one or more PMKSAs, it can include one or more PMKIDs in the RSNE of its

+(Re)Association Request frame.
+An AP that has retainedcached the PMKSA for one or more of the PMKIDs can proceed with the 4-Way Handshake.
+The AP shall include the PMKID of the selected PMKSA in Message 1 of the 4-Way Handshake

 11.5.21 RSNA rekeying